 Another way to pass variables between pipelines is to use pipeline parameters.
 Pipeline parameters are variables that are passed to a pipeline when it is run.

-To pass a variable between pipelines using pipeline parameters, you need to define the parameter in the first pipeline and then pass the value of the parameter to the second pipeline.
+To pass a variable between pipelines using pipeline parameters, you must define the parameter in the first pipeline and then pass the parameter’s value to the second pipeline.

 To define a parameter, you use the parameter